 Further Engagement

 Should there be interest, NHS Hammersmith and Fulham CCG may decide to host a series of 1:1 meetings with interested organisations as a part of market engagement, and/or invite all organisations to a market engagement event.
 If these events took place, it would likely take place on the afternoon of Thursday 2 November 2017 at a central London location.
-Please keep your diary free and times/location will be confirmed Friday 27 October.
+Please keep your diary free and times/location will be confirmed on Friday 27 October.

 Please state whether you would be interested in meeting with Commissioners and/or attending a market engagement event by completing the table below: